zhongzc/Digital/README.md

 understand what happens.

-The synchronous update of all gates, which have seen a change at one of their inputs may also cause oscillations in Digital.
+The synchronous update of all gates, which have seen a change at one of their inputs may also cause oscillations in Digiblock.
 In such a case, the oscillation is detected and simulation stops.
 However, there is also a single gate mode which allows to propagate a signal change gate by gate.
 This feature allows to follow the way through the circuit.
 After each step, all gates with a change at one of their inputs are highlighted.